 It's also important to consider the opportunity cost of committing to a larger mortgage payment.
-This choice could leave you with less money to put toward other goals.
+This could leave you with less money to put toward other goals.
 For example, the stock market's returns have historically been higher than current mortgage interest rates.
 Putting off investing in the market in order to pay off your mortgage sooner may ultimately cost you.
-Some borrowers may prefer a 30-year fixed-rate loan, which they can prepay if they choose but doesn't compel them to make such high payments every month if they don't want to.
+Some borrowers may prefer a 30-year fixed-rate loan, which they can prepay if they choose, but which doesn't compel them to make high payments every month if they don't want to.

 A 15-year mortgage is a fixed-rate loan amortized over 15 years.